-Dynamic resources for apps and web experience sites are stored in git repositories.
+Dynamic resources for Purple App and Web Experience sites are stored in git repositories.
 The chosen git provider is AWS CodeCommit.
 There is one git repository per team.

 Git is not yet the default to store dynamic resources.
 Most resources are still kept in zip files to be uploaded to the Purple Manager.

-It can be enabled for an App on the dynamic ressources view of the Purple Manager.
+It can be enabled for an App in the dynamic resources view of the Purple Manager.

 When an app is created, the preview and release branches are set up by copying the heads of the appropriate branches of the chosen template app.
 Thereby, the preview branch is branched from the release branch.